New face covering advice now up on our updates page

-In this time of uncertainty the Church continues to be alive and active, but our buildings following guidance from the Archbishops and government are currently closed and public worship suspended for the duration.
-We are, however, finding new ways to worship together and serve but our faith, vision and values remain the same.
+In this time of uncertainty the Church continues to be alive and active, following the lockdown our buildings are beginning to re-open in a limited way for public worship, so please check our updates by clicking on the link at the top of the page for the latest details.
+We are, however, still finding new ways to worship together and serve in addition to our services in our churches.
+Despite the continuing restrictions to keep us safe our faith, vision and values remain the same.

 We are two thriving churches serving a large and diverse parish close to the centre of Canterbury, seeking to work alongside the whole community and supporting all who live, worship, visit and work here.
 We are a parish with a long tradition - a place where you can belong wherever you are on the journey of faith or whatever questions you have.